Prosecution before the Solicitors Disciplinary Tribunal

 For details of members and more information about the work of the tribunal, visit its website—www.solicitorstribunal.org.uk.

 In some cases, we do do not make a final decision, but refer alleged non-compliance to the tribunal, where we are responsible for prosecuting the matter.
 The tribunal is independent from the SRA.

-We have set out how we make decisions to bring proceedings before the tribunal in our guidance issuing Solicitors Disciplinary Tribunal guidance.
+We have set out how we make decisions to bring proceedings before the tribunal in our guidance on issuing Solicitors Disciplinary Tribunal proceedings.

 A decision to prosecute does not amount to a finding of non-compliance.
 The tribunal decides upon the allegations and considers the evidence that must be proved to the necessary standard.
 The tribunal has a number of powers.

 A decision to prosecute may be published when the tribunal has certified that there is a case to answer.